-Join us by sharing the resources [insert specifics here] at [insert website here].
-If you are active on social media be sure to display the green ribbon [add photo] and use the following hashtags: #USAgCenters #WhyCare #GreenRibbon, #CureStigma, and #MentalHealthAwareness.
+The Join us by sharing the resources [insert specifics here] at [insert website here].
+If you are active on social media be sure to display the green ribbon and use the following hashtags: #USAgCenters #MentalHealth#WhyCare #GreenRibbon, #Curestigma

 The U.S. Agricultural Safety and Health Centers (www.cdc.gov/niosh/oep/agctrhom.html) are funded by the National Institute for Occupational Health and Safety.